+Once installed, MegaBackup persistently ‘nags’ users to buy a subscription by displaying pop-ups.
 And when users try to uninstall it, they find it’s not as easy as it should be.
-Worse, many PUPs send user data back to a server, capturing things like IP addresses and informations from web browsers, like URLs visited and pages viewed.
+Worse, many PUPs send user data back to a server, capturing things like IP addresses and information from web browsers, such as URLs visited and pages viewed.
 This is then shared with makers of adware.

 How to remove MegaBackup

 - Go to Applications > Utilities and launch Activity Monitor.